-Our 2022 SATs results indicated that although, on average, disadvantaged students achieved lower scaled outcomes, when compared to LA results, outcomes are much higher for Reading and Writing and the same for Maths.
-This suggests a need to continue to work on bridging the gap in these areas to ensure continued catch up for this particular group of students.
+Our 2022 cohort (Current Year 7's) SATs results indicated that, on average, disadvantages students achieved lower than the National Average in Reading and SPAG.
+This was seen across the year group, not only the disadvantages students.
+We suggest we need to continue to work on bridging the gap in these areas and continue to catch up students in this particular group.